Alai Darwaza – The attraction of the earliest Turkey art

 The Alai Darwaza is one of India’s first buildings, which has been used in the construction of Islamic architecture, therefore the Alai Darwaza is also called ‘Ratna’ of Islamic architecture, beautiful Islamic carving in the Alai Darwaza, The best and unique example of Islamic architecture.

-The building of the Alai Darwaza is considered to be one of the most important historical buildings in the time of Delhi Sultanate.
+The building of the Alai Darwaza is considered to be one of the most important historical buildings in the time of the Delhi Sultanate.

 Alai Darwaza Architecture